 Your browser may give you an "invalid certificate" message when you first access Burp Suite Enterprise Edition.
 This is normal, and it is safe to continue.
 You can resolve this issue by uploading a valid TLS certificate, as described below.

 Uploading a TLS certificate

-If you are deploying Burp Suite Enterprise Edition to Kubernetes, or creating a standard deployment that uses an external database, then Burp Suite Enterprise Edition displays the Upload a TLS certificate page when you first run the application.
+If you are creating a standard deployment that uses an external database, then Burp Suite Enterprise Edition displays the Upload a TLS certificate page when you first run the application.